charlesrocabert/puutools/example/README.md

 </p>

 <p align="justify">
-<strong>TIP:</strong> The size of a phylogenetic tree is approximately constant over time ($2n-1$ nodes), while a lineage tree will grow slowly.
+<strong>TIP:</strong> The size of a coalescence tree is approximately constant over time ($2n-1$ nodes), while a lineage tree will grow slowly.
 Depending on the complexity of your simulation, in can be useful to create a secondary class saving important information from your individuals (such that phenotypic trait values, mutational events, etc) and provide it to the trees instead of your main individual class.
 </p>

 ## 9) Final step: extracting information from the trees <a name="final_step"></a>